VishankSingh/notes/content/Courses/AI2200 Concentration Inequalities.md

 ### Continuation of the bernoulli random variables example

-[[AI2200 Concentration Inequalities#An example|See: Original example]].
+[[AI2200 Concentration Inequalities#an-example|See: Original example]].
 This is a continuation of that.
 $$
 \begin{aligned}
     \phi_{A_N}(t) = \mathbb{E}[e^{tA_N}] &= \mathbb{E}\left[e^{\frac{t}{N} \sum_{i=1}^{N} X_i }\right] \\